snozbot/fungus/Docs/fungus_docs/blocks.md

 To delete a Block from the current Flowchart, do the following:

-1. (setup) Create a Fungus Flowchart (or be viewing the Flowchart for your current project).
+1. (setup) Create a %Fungus Flowchart (or be viewing the Flowchart for your current project).
 2. Right-mouse-click over the Block you wish to delete, and choose menu: ```Delete```:
 ![delete block]
 3. The Block should now have been removed from the Flowchart: